Declining Value of the College Degree

 While I totally buy into the value proposition of education, college does little to prepare the student for this new workplace.
 Students have yet to learn the value of networking, referrals, public speaking, and basic business etiquette.
 Many also struggle with basic skills such writing, reading, etc. That is yet another problem but still relevant.

-Young workers are confused due to the inaccurate messages that they recieved from parents and educators.
+Young workers are confused due to the inaccurate messages that they received from parents and educators.
 While the declining value of a college degree is an observed long term trend, it has been largely ignored.
 Couple that decline with our recent historic recession (soon to be written as so) and you have a bunch of young workers who must quickly adapt.

 The bright side of the story is that the young may be more adaptable than us old dudes.
 They may have fewer biases and have not lived as long with the out-of-date "scripts" about life and careers and jobs.
 This new story needs to be told, the work scripts need to be rewritten, education must be reinvented, and the game needs to be re-branded.